Long Island Disability Discrimination Attorney

 Whether providing the accommodation presents an undue hardship depends on how large the employer is, its financial resources, and its business operations.
 In some cases, an employer might claim that providing a reasonable accommodation presents an undue hardship in order to avoid hiring an applicant or promoting an employee, or in order to terminate an employee.
 If you suspect that your employer is not being honest, you should consult an experienced attorney about your options.

-At Phillips & Associates, we fight all of the forms of employer misconduct on Long Island, including mistreatment of people who are dealing with disabilities.
+At Phillips & Associates, PLLC, our Long Island disability discrimination attorney fights all forms of employer misconduct, including the mistreatment of people who are dealing with disabilities.
 Contact us at (866) 229-9441 or through our online form to find out about your potential recourse.

 -